WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

   structures.
 - The "function" could be defined within other "functions".

-All these points above comprised the concept of structured programming, which was coined by Edwards W. Dijkstra.
-In the meanwhile, he also imbued these ideas into the ALGO 60 programming language.
+All these points above comprised the concept of structured programming and imbued into the ALGOL 60 programming language.

-TODO: An example of ALGO 60's structured programming
+TODO: An example of ALGOL 60's structured programming

-The joining of structured programming broadened the number of programmers since the programs were easier to understand than before.
-When people were trying to use computer programs to solve more and more real-world problems, difficulties in code management ensued because there were only functions available for organizing the code -- this means that people can only reuse the code at the smallest granular level.
+The adoption of structured programming made programs more comprehensible, paving the way for more developers to join the field.
+As software solutions aimed to address increasingly complex real-world problems, managing code became a challenge.
+The only available tool for organizing code was functions, which meant code could only be reused at a very granular level.

-A programming language called Simula, which encoded designing for simulating real-world processes in its name, enriched the granularity in code reuse by introducing a concept called object-oriented programming.
+Simula, which encoded designing for simulating real-world processes in its name, introduced the concept of object-oriented programming, allowing developers to create types with variables and functions as members.
+These members were accessed via dot notations and were scoped within the type.
-With this concept, developers can create types that have a bunch of variables and functions declared as members of a type that are accessed via dot notations.
-The members of a type is scoped within the type.
-You can only access them with the instance name.
-On top of that, a type can reuse a type by inheriting it.
+Additionally, one type could inherit from another, further enhancing code reusability.

 TODO: Figure: dot notation and type inheritance

 However, there are still challenges lied before programmers.
 How to reuse code between projects?
 Copy and paste?
 How to accelerate compilation by avoiding the commonly reused code?
 Buy more powerful machines?
-Modula, a programming language as a decedent of Pascal, answered these questions by introducing a concept called module, which keeps developers away from tedious pushes on keyboards and money talks.
+Modula-2 introduced the concept of modules to address these issues, keeping developers away from tedious pushes on keyboards and money talks.

-Modules brought by Modula enabled encapsulation of code on a granular level greater than types.
+Modules brought by Modula-2 enabled encapsulation of code on a granular level greater than types.
 More than that, this feature also brought separate compilation and segregation between interfaces and implementations which bring faster build speed and better software design.